UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter8/Kaleidoscope-ch8.md

 ```

 These settings are leveraged after generating from the tree to create the main function.
 A simple
 loop generates a call to each expression along with the call to print the results.
-Once, that
-is completed a [ModulePassManager](xref:Ubiquity.NET.Llvm.Transforms.ModulePassManager) is created to run
+> NOTE:
-the Always inliner and a global dead code elimination pass.
-The always inliner will inline the functions
-marked as inline and the dead code elimination pass will eliminate unused internal/private global symbols.
+The always inliner will inline the functions marked as inline and the dead code elimination pass will
-This has the effect of generating the main function with all top level expressions inlined and the originally
+eliminate unused internal/private global symbols.
+This has the effect of generating the main function
-generated anonymous functions removed.
+with all top level expressions inlined and the originally generated anonymous functions removed.

 [!code-csharp[Generate](CodeGenerator.cs#Generate)]